-Mergeflow Grid is a configured solution.
-This means that we work together with you to build your Grid.
+Mergeflow Grid Search is a configured solution.
+This means that we work together with you to build your Grid Search.

-Grids are interactive.
+Grids (= the results of a Grid Search) are interactive.
 You can click on any matrix cell in order to explore the sources (news, R&D, patents, investment events, etc.) behind that cell.

 All kinds of topic combinations are possible, where one topic category forms the matrix rows, and another topic category forms the matrix columns.
 For example:

 "Innovations" x "Materials" addresses questions such as "How do innovations in production (= rows) relate to various types of materials (= columns)?"

 "Technologies" x "Business Units" addresses questions such as "Which machine learning technologies (= rows) fit into which of my business units (= columns)?"